 What can you trade with CFDs?

-Some of the most common markets you can access with CFDs are stocks, indices, commodities like oil or gold, metals like copper and forex in the form of currency pairs.
+Some of the most common markets you can access with CFDs are stocks, indices, forex, bonds, cryptocurrencies and commodities like oil or gold.

-However, you’re not limited to these.
-CFDs allow you to speculate on many more markets like bitcoin and other cryptocurrencies, government bonds and even big events such as national elections.
 If you want to trade CFDs, you need to fully understand how the CFD itself works as well as the underlying asset.
-If you have no experience trading stocks, for example, it may not be a good idea to buy a stocks CFD.
+If you have no experience trading stocks, for example, it’s probably not a good idea to buy a stock CFD.

 What are the risks?

-CFDs are extremely risky, complex products and are ideally only suited to very experienced financial traders.
+CFDs are extremely risky, complex products and are ideally only suited to very experienced financial traders in Singapore.
 Here are some of the potential risks that you should know about before deciding if CFD trading is right for you.